Ranjith1105/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

 ## ALGORITHM
 1.Start

-2.Define a variable global_mean_sea_level_2018 and assign it the value 21.36 3.Print the value of the variable
+2.Define a variable global_mean_sea_level_2018 and assign it the value 21.36

+3.Print the value of the variable.

 4.End.

 ## PROGRAM